 He said the float slowed him down but did allow him to rest in the open water when he wanted to.
 He was back after 20 minutes.
 Hope that gives you an idea of the distance between Blue Cave and Cape Maeda.
 My partner reported that much of the cave was above water level due to low tide and hence wasn’t impressive (at the time of his visit).

-Do I recommend you to visit blue cave on your own?
-Well, that really depends on your water confidence and whether you are travelling alone or in groups.
+Do I recommend you to visit the blue cave on your own?
+Well, that really depends on your water confidence and whether you are traveling alone or in groups.
 As you see, I chose not to swim there because I’m not a confident swimmer.
 If in doubt, take the safer option.

 Admiring Cape Maeda from Various Vantage Points